platformsh/platformsh-docs/docs/src/guides/general/mysql-replication.md

 ---
 title: "MariaDB/MySQL External Replication"
 sidebarTitle: "MariaDB/MySQL Replication"
+description: |
+  In rare cases, it may be useful to maintain a replica instance of your MySQL/MariaDB database outside of Platform.sh.
 ---

-In rare cases, it may be useful to maintain a replica instance of your MySQL/MariaDB database outside of Platform.sh.
+{{< description >}}

 Normally an automated backup is better for short-term usage and a `mysqldump` for longer term storage, but in some cases the data set is large enough that `mysqldump` is prohibitive.
 In that case, you can enable external replication using an extra permission.

 Note that this guide covers the Platform.sh side; you will need to set up and maintain your own replica instance.
 Consult the MySQL or MariaDB documentation for steps to do so.